techidaily/site-win11/source/_posts/navigating-through-install-failed-messages-on-discord.md

 ![The Real-time protection setting in the Windows Security app](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/windows-security-app.jpg)

- You can turn off the Windows Security real-time protection by following the instructions in our[how to disable Microsoft Defender](https://www.makeuseof.com/how-to-turn-off-microsoft-defender-windows-11/) article.
+ You can turn off the Windows Security real-time protection by following the instructions in our [how to disable Microsoft Defender](https://www.makeuseof.com/how-to-turn-off-microsoft-defender-windows-11/) article.
 If you’ve got third-party antivirus software installed, right-click its icon within the system tray to select an option for temporarily disabling the shield.
 You can also probably find a disable shield option within its settings tab.

 ## 8\.
 Try Installing Discord in Safe Mode